Being a Working Mom: The Ultimate Juggling Trick

 There isn’t any point in trying to compete with these women or even try to prove that you are an ideal mother.
 This isn’t a goal that any person can reach.
 Everyone has their own strengths and faults.
 In the same vein, stop listening to advice or judgment that has no basis.

 For instance, do you need to go back to work a few months after you have a baby?
 Well, don’t feel guilty about having to stop breastfeeding your little one.
 Instead, choose one of the best baby formulas on the market.
-There are plenty of babies who are raised on formula and turn out perfectly happy and healthy.
+There are plenty of babies who are raised on cow’s milk or goat milk formula and turn out perfectly happy and healthy.
 You don’t have to constantly compare yourself to women who have breastfed their infants for months and months.

 Use Your Children as a Gauge for How You Are Doing